lsst-dm/dmtn-056/design.rst

 SQL Representation
 ------------------

-Paths do not appear in SQL at all.
+Paths do not appear in SQL at all, but the defaults for the templates that generate them are a field in the :ref:`DatasetType table <sql_DatasetType>`.